 Rentals are for a one week period, and I do recommend you take the full week.
 There is so much to see and do in Paris, plus you can take 3 wonderful day trips depending on the season (Versailles, Champagne region, and Monet’s Gardens at Giverny).
 If you find it impossible to stay a full week, and are booking towards the last minute, Paris Perfect might be able to consider a shorter stay, so call and ask.
 They may be able to accommodate you.

 * Prices quoted are for low season.
-Special sale prices available now for a limited time for high season and shoulder season too.
+They also have special sale prices available now for a limited time for high season and shoulder season too.
 Check Paris Perfect website for details.
 In the interest of full disclosure, as a returning guest of Paris Perfect, I received a promotional discount, however, my review is honest and unbiased, and not influenced by consideration received.